The Field of Practical Nursing

 What Does a Practical Nurse Do?

-After successful completion of the NCLEX-PN Examination, the Practical Nurse is prepared to function as a member of the healthcare team in a variety of settings.
-Practical Nurses participate in the planning, implementation and evaluation of nursing care based on preparation, knowledge, skill and understanding of various nursing situations.
-Practical Nurses provide for the physical comfort, emotional well-being, and safety of patients while performing more specialized nursing tasks such as medication administration, therapeutic treatments and assisting with rehabilitation.
+Licensed Practical Nurses (LPN’s) are an integral member of the health care team.
+They participate in the planning, implementation and evaluation of nursing care based on preparation, knowledge, skill and understanding of various nursing situations.
+LPN’s provide for the physical comfort, emotional well-being, and safety of patients while performing specialized nursing skills.

 In some employment settings LPNs can advance to become charge nurses overseeing other LPNs and nursing assistants.
 LPNs may choose to become Registered Nurses through numerous LPN to RN education programs.